jacksoom/vim-conf/bundle/fzf/README.md

 Upgrading fzf
 -------------

-fzf is being actively developed and you might want to upgrade it once in a while.
+fzf is being actively developed, and you might want to upgrade it once in a while.
 Please follow the instruction below depending on the installation method used.

 - git: `cd ~/.fzf && git pull && ./install`
-- brew: `brew update; brew reinstall fzf`
+- brew: `brew update; brew upgrade fzf`
 - macports: `sudo port upgrade fzf`
 - chocolatey: `choco upgrade fzf`
 - vim-plug: `:PlugUpdate fzf`